rust-lang/book/first-edition/src/error-handling.md

 ```

 We note that this is a very typical implementation of `Error`: match on your
-different error types and satisfy the contracts defined for `description` and
+different error types and satisfy the contracts defined for `Display` and
 `cause`.

 ## The `From` trait